OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                kernel selection menu as another OS2LDR (loader, not a kernel).

                I.e. this is "restart loader" option.
-               It does not work for PXE boot (ask Moveton why).

                You can load Windows XP NTLDR on FAT16 partition too :) As said above, this is the legacy of time, when MS & IBM were friends.

  * SOURCE=X  - this option replaces boot partition for OS/2 boot.
 X is QSINIT drive letter of mounted (to QSINIT!)
-FAT or HPFS partition.
+FAT, HPFS or JFS volume.
-               I.e. this key able to change boot partition to any available FAT or HPFS - without reboot.
+               I.e. this key able to change boot partition without reboot.

                Basically, it designed to boot from the PAE RAM disk, but works fine for any partition too.